jm18457/aws-certified-developer-associate-notes/README.md

 - **Connection Draining:** Time to complete in-flight requests while the instance is de-registring or unhealthy.
 Stops sending new requests.
 - **Connection:** Load balancers use private address to route traffic to instances.
 They do not talk to instances through public IP.
 - **ALB Request tracing:** Track HTTP requests from clients to targets.
 When load balancer retrieves request it adds or updates header with trace id.
-- **ALB Access logs:** Detailed information about client request. time, ip address, latencies, paths etc. Optional feature.
+- **ALB Access logs:** Detailed information about client request.
+Time, ip address, latencies, paths etc. Optional feature.
 Stored in s3 bucket.

 ## Auto Scaling Group

 - **Target Tracking Scaling:** Most simple and easy to set-up.
 Example: I want the average ASG CPU to stay at around 40%
 - **Launch configuration:** set ami, min max, load balancers etc.
 - **Simple / Step scaling:** Based on CloudWatch alarm.
+Can be used with custom metrics.
 - **Scheduled Actions:** Time based.
 Example: Every friday increase amount of instances.
 - **Scaling cooldown:** ASG doesn't launch or terminate additional instances before previous scaling takes effect.
 - **General:** By default Auto Scaling works only for Ec2 instances.
 For EB you must change auto scaling group from EC2 to EB.